veeambestpractise/best-practices-guide/resource_planning/interaction_with_vsphere.md

     **2** – If there is no DirectNFS proxy on same host as VM, it will fallback to Network mode (NBD)

  Overall HCI solutions should use 1 or 2 (recommended) “1” should be used with HCI solutions only if the “EnableSameHostHotAddMode” was set to “2”.

-_This reg key is not used for the Veeam Cisco HyperFlex integration._
+ _This reg key is not used for the Veeam Cisco HyperFlex integration._-->

 If for what ever reason Direct NFS processing can not be used and HotAdd